iq-motion-control/iq-module-communication-doc/docs/api_docs/matlab.rst

 In order to use the MATLAB API, you must first download the most recent version from our `Github <https://github.com/iq-motion-control/iq-module-communication-matlab/releases>`_.
 Once you have downloaded and extracted our MATLAB library, you must add its path to your MATLAB folder path.
 To do so:

-1. Open MATLAB lab, and in the Home tab, find Set Path
+1. Open MATLAB, and in the Home tab, find Set Path

 .. image:: ../_static/api_pics/set_path_icon.png